 Fish Habitat Protection and Improvement

 Because high-quality connected habitats are important for sustained fish production, fishery managers recognize that protecting and improving habitat can directly benefit fish communities and their associated fisheries.
 Fish habitat improvement techniques range from regional-scale actions that impact water quality and sediment erosion, to local actions that improve connectivity, or restore function of open-lake physical habitat (such as dam removal or reef construction).
 Selecting appropriate strategies for habitat protection and improvement from available options in each lake is important because funding opportunities are limited.
 Hence, the development of priorities is an important step for progress toward protecting and improving fish habitat.
 This is especially true because, most often, fishery management agencies do not directly regulate habitat.
 Therefore, they must partner with land-use and water quality agencies to accomplish their objectives for improved habitat that leads to maximizing sustained fish production.
-Great Lakes fishery managers are engaged in developing a short list of priority short-term actions to protect or improve habitats that support sustainable fish production in each lake, called environmental priorities.
+Each lake committee has developed a short list of lake-specific actions to protect or improve habitats that support sustainable fish production in each lake, called environmental priorities.
 These priorities serve to influence and align the work of funding organizations and habitat practitioners on specific projects that will address these environmental priorities and help lake committees move towards achievement of their Fish Community Objectives.
 The priorities will be updated every five years.